Skip to content

 3) To make approximations to complex and diverse difficulties: to split, to classify and to simplify for understanding as much as possible with the minimum of requirements.

 Experimenting requires concrete questions to be asked to nature and solved by human interactions with apparatuses and devices.
 The physicists ask questions and make plans to prepare scenarios for obtaining answers: the experimental settings.
 Those are the conditions where the interactions with nature begin to produce, control, and detect what will be observed, measured, registered, and interpreted.
-Data will be obtained, and conceptual relationships will be tested, changed, or formulated under new conditions or for the first time.
+Data will be obtained, and conceptual relationships will be tested, changed, or formulated under specific conditions.
 This might imply new descriptions, predictions, calculations or explanations of concepts, models, laws, or theories.
-This is the way for learning Physics.

-To perform an experiment implies to arrange the experimental setting into three regions where physical interactions are produced: the input region of Preparation, the production region of Transformation and the outcome region of Detection and Measurement.
-Sometimes the borderlines between these regions are not sharp nor well defined; however, the corresponding assumptions and intentions must be clear to the experimenter.
+To perform an experiment implies to arrange the experimental setting into three regions where physical interactions are generated: the input region of Preparation where the physical system is organized according to some initial conditions, the production region of Transformation where the specific interactions are produced, and the outcome region of Detection and Measurement where results of those interactions are observed, quantified, represented and interpreted.
+Sometimes the borderlines between these regions are not sharp nor well defined; however, they must represent in appropriate and sufficient manners the assumptions and intentions of the experimenter.

 At the beginning of past century four revolutionary experiments generated new ideas and opened the access to unexpected windows for understanding what an electron is.
 Those were the experiments performed by Thomson, Millikan, Franck-Hertz and Compton.